tailhook/vagga/docs/config.rst

     The mapping of environment to pass to command.
 This overrides environment specified in container on value by value basis.

+``inherit-environ``
+    The list of variables that will be inherited from user environment, when running a command.
+These variables override both ``environ`` in command and container's environment only if is set in user environment (including set to empty string).
+Inheriting variables is in generally discouraged because this makes reproducing environment harder.

 ``description``
     Description that is printed in when vagga is runned without arguments